AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 #### Native Subnets tokens

-Subnet owners can **incentivize the validation** of their Subnets by providing native tokens to the Ash protocol (leveraging features of the Banff upgrade).
-These tokens are **redistributed to the community** pool stakers.
+Subnet owners can **incentivize the validation** of their Subnets by providing native token rewards to Avalanche nodes (leveraging features of the Banff upgrade).
+These tokens are **redistributed to the Ash community** pool stakers.

 #### Liquid Staking protocols tokens